Lenovo rises as mobile, data server player to sidestep PC slump

 Lenovo's continuing cruise into smartphones, tablets and network storage systems extended its streak of double-digit quarterly growth to over three years.
 Desktop PCs were its only business line not to grow as July-September net profit surged compared with $162 million a year ago and a $199.12 million consensus forecast on Thomson Reuters Starmine SmartEstimate.

-Some of its future acquisition targets will be in the growing market for cloud computing and back-end information storage that's lured companies from rival IBM (IBM.N) to Internet retailer Amazon.com Inc (AMZN.O), Lenovo said.
+Some of its future acquisition targets will be in the growing market for cloud computing and back-end information storage that's lured companies from rival IBM to Internet retailer Amazon.com Inc, Lenovo said.

 "We don't have an exact plan, but I hope in five years our new businesses, including mobile, with tablet, and enterprise, will account for 50 percent" of sales, Chief Executive Yang Yuanqing said in a telephone interview with Reuters.